Edward Bernard Raczyński: The Danzig crisis

 Raczyński was forced to explain to Strang that Poland was a backward country with hardly any arms industry of its own, and the Poles needed £24 million to build an electronic grid to bring electricity to the areas of Poland that currently lacked any electricity.
 Raczyński argued that in this way by bringing electricity to all of Poland would lay the foundations of an arms industry, and thereby rid Poland of the irksome need to import arms from abroad.
-Raczyński further noted that the areas of Poland that currently had electricity and were industrialised such as Upper Silesia were inconveniently on the border with Germany while many of the areas in the interior of Poland away from Germany tended not to have electricity.
-In addition, Raczyński stated that Poland would need at least £18 million pound to buy weapons from abroad as the current lack of an arms industry forced Poland to import almost of its weapons and another £24 million to import strategical materials that Poland lacked such as oil.
-Much to the disappointment of the Poles, the British were only willing to grant a loan made conditional upon the Poles buying only British materials and products as opposed to the Polish wish to use a British loan to import materials and weapons from whatever they wanted to buy them.
-After much hard bargaining, the Treasury made an offer to lend Poland £7.5 million pounds on 28 June 1939 in exchange for a promise to devalue the zloty and limit Polish exports of coal from Upper Silesia, which was competing with British coal.
-On 1 July 1939, the British made a revised offer to provide the Poles with £8 million pounds in credit guarantees for the Polish Army along with 100 Fairey Battle light bombers and 14 Hawker Hurricane fighters together with £2 million pounds for the electrification of Poland and 1.5 million pounds in cash for the purchase of key supplies.
-In exchange for Poland was to limit its exports of coal, agree to the devaluation of the zloty, and agree to accept British financial supervision of how they spent the loan, a demand that was considered to be especially crass and insulting in Warsaw.
-These terms were considered humiliatingly that the Poles rejected the offer of the British loan.
+Raczyński further noted that the areas of Poland that currently had electricity and were industrialised, such as Upper Silesia, were inconveniently on the border with Germany, while many of the areas in the interior of Poland away from Germany tended not to have electricity.
+In addition, Raczyński stated that Poland would need at least £18 million to buy weapons from abroad as the current lack of an arms industry forced Poland to import almost all of its weapons and another £24 million to import strategic materials that Poland lacked, such as oil.
+Much to the disappointment of the Poles, the British were only willing to grant a loan made conditional upon the Poles buying only British materials and products, as opposed to the Polish wish to use a British loan to import materials and weapons from wherever they wanted to buy them.
+After much hard bargaining, the Treasury made an offer to lend Poland £7.5 million on 28 June 1939 in exchange for a promise to devalue the zloty and limit Polish exports of coal from Upper Silesia, which was competing with British coal.
+On 1 July 1939, the British made a revised offer to provide the Poles with £8 million in credit guarantees for the Polish Army, along with 100 Fairey Battle light bombers and 14 Hawker Hurricane fighters together with £2 million for the electrification of Poland and 1.5 million pounds in cash for the purchase of key supplies.
+In exchange, Poland was to limit its exports of coal, agree to the devaluation of the zloty, and agree to accept British financial supervision of how it spent the loan, a demand that was considered to be especially crass and insulting in Warsaw.
+These terms were considered so humiliating that the Poles rejected the offer of the British loan.
 In August 1939, Raczyński met with Lord Beaverbrook to ask him to stop his attacks on Poland in his newspapers.
-Raczyński thought the meeting went well enough as Beaverbrook seemed understanding, but on the next day found himself the object of an attack in a front-page leader (editorial) in the Evening Standard that accused him of being an "errant ambassador" who was seeking to muzzle the freedom of the press.
+Raczyński thought the meeting went well enough as Beaverbrook seemed understanding, but the next day found himself the object of an attack in a front-page leader (editorial) in the Evening Standard that accused him of being an "errant ambassador" who was seeking to muzzle the freedom of the press.
 Adding insult to the injury was the fact that Beaverbrook had written the leader himself as he sought to portray Raczyński's lobbying as censorship.